 Vague and confusing for everyone

-In comparison to the prescriptive rules surrounding maximum employer contributions that existed before A-Day, the new guidance was described as both vague and confusing for employers, advisers, providers and even local inspectors of taxes, who are ultimately responsible for making the final decision on whether the contributions represent an eligible business deduction for corporation tax purposes.
+In comparison to the prescriptive rules surrounding maximum employer contributions that existed before A-Day, the new guidance was described as both vague and confusing for employers, advisers, providers and even local inspectors of taxes, who are ultimately responsible for making the final decision on whether the employer contributions represent an eligible business deduction for corporation tax purposes.

-Examples of some of the more confusing parts of the original guidance included the need to know what “the taxpayer’s subjective intentions at the time of payment” were, and whether a benefit arising from a contribution is planned or merely a “consequential and incidental effect of the payment”.
+Examples of some of the more confusing parts of the original guidance included the need to know what “the taxpayer’s subjective intentions at the time of payment” were, and whether a benefit arising from a employer contribution is planned or merely a “consequential and incidental effect of the payment”.